Get the Right Windows

 Step 3: Get good glass

 There is big news in the world of glazing, too.
 Glass units are manufactured by just a few companies, making them less proprietary than window-frame anatomies, for example, and more of a commodity.
 That’s good news for consumers.
-As energy-efficiency expectations have climbed, glazing has improved dramatically with once-costly elements coming way down in price, and with lower-priced options
+As energy-efficiency expectations have climbed, glazing has improved dramatically with once-costly elements coming way down in price, and with lower-priced options now standard.

 For more photos and information related to this article, please click the View PDF button below.